jb3/discord_api/README.md

 # Discord

-Interact with the Discord API from your command line!
+Library and binary providing interaction with features of the Discord API.

-## Supported utilities
+## Command line utility

 ### Feature Fetching